IvanSchulz/SolidCP/SolidCP/Sources/Tools/Guacamole/SolidCPAuthenticationProvider/ReadMe.txt

   certainly possible to use other versions of Linux but our guide is specifically for Ubuntu.
 Ubuntu 22.04.1 is the most current release as of this writing.
 Newer releases are encouraged and will likely work without much or any trouble.
   However, we do not recommend using earlier versions due to security improvements.
 Additional requirements will be detailed as you work your way through the configuration steps.
-The guide assumes you already have SolidCP and Hyper-V setup and are successfully deploying vm's with SolidCP.
+The guide assumes you already have FuseCP and Hyper-V setup and are successfully deploying vm's with FuseCP.
 If not, you are in the wrong place.

   The guide does not cover the topic of load balancing Guacamole servers with Nginx.
 However, you may wish to consider doing so.
 Some benefits include the enhanced ability to make future updates without console downtime, reducing the load on each of the Guacamole servers, improving overall uptime and delivering a higher quality service to users.

-  If you are new to Guacamole with SolidCP then a good approach is to configure Guacamole using our guide and then continue to improve on your deployment by making additional enhancements.
+  If you are new to Guacamole with FuseCP then a good approach is to configure Guacamole using our guide and then continue to improve on your deployment by making additional enhancements.

   TECHNICAL